googleinterns/step9-2020/server/utils/cloudFunctions/functions/readme.md

   - For easy deployment with the CLI, each function should be statically defined as `exports.bar = ...`.
 If you are referencing a 3rd party api, use stubbing for dependency injection with sinon instead of manual injection.
-  - It may seem like this ignores DRY, and it basically does.
+  - It may seem like this ignores DRY, and it does.
 This is a downside to the firebase CLI, and generally isn't a problem for most queries or functions.
     - You can try using [environment variables](https://cloud.google.com/functions/docs/env-var) to a certain extent to deploy across a dev and staging environment, but I've had trouble getting it to work easily.
-    - Basically you have to declare environment variables in a `.env.yaml` file, write your dev functions referencing the dev variables, and then at deployment overwrite them with `gcloud functions deploy FUNCTION_NAME --set-env-vars FOO=bar ...`
+    - One approach is you declare environment variables in a `.env.yaml` file, write your dev functions referencing the dev variables, and then at deployment overwrite them with `gcloud functions deploy FUNCTION_NAME --set-env-vars FOO=bar ...`
       - This is *not* a `firebase` deployment.
 It is a `gcloud` deployment, and it's a lot more difficult.
-      - It doesn't seem like firebase really supports this, but it can possibly be hacked it seems like.
+      - It doesn't seem like firebase really supports this, but it can possibly be hacked by deploying with `gcloud` instead.
 Read more in [this](https://stackoverflow.com/questions/49744470/creating-a-development-and-staging-environments-for-google-cloud-functions) stack exchange post.
       - I have not gotten it to work yet, so this section is still a work in progress.